bangbangcon/west/content/sponsors.md

   * We aim to provide accommodation for all of our speakers.
 You could help to sponsor accommodation for our speakers this year!
 * Afternoon snacks and beverages
   * You could help us with providing snacks and coffee/tea to our attendees in the afternoon!
-* Live Streaming and Recording
-  * In order to help everyone who couldn't join in person experience !!Con West, we hope to live stream, and record and release the talks, speaker permitting.
 * Shuttle service for attendees and speakers
   * Baskin Auditorium is 3 miles away from Santa Cruz downtown!
 Help us transport our attendees in the mornings and evenings.